-Founded in 2010, FactorLab designs, builds, and deploys innovative digital services that improve safety defenses and increase productivity in high risk workplaces.
-Our integrated application, SmartTaglt, is used by organizations to mitigate potential hazards; address human factor opportunities; engage field leaders; and harden incident prevention systems.
-FactorWear is a wearable application that allows you to visualize the relationship between the physical requirements of a team, worksite constraints, and measurable outcomes-such as daily production and accident or injury rates.
+Founded in 2010, FactorLab designs, builds, and deploys innovative digital services that improve safety defenses and increase productivity in high-risk workplaces.
+Our integrated application, SmartTaglt, is used to mitigate potential hazards, address human factor opportunities, engage field leaders, and harden incident prevention systems.
+FactorWear is a wearable application that allows you to visualize the relationship between the physical requirements of a team, worksite constraints, and such measurable outcomes as daily production and accident/injury rates.